 Fly Delta Domestic Business or First Class

 Delta no longer publishes an award chart, so the best you can do to find their award pricing is use Delta’s award calendar to try to find the best rates.
-At the time of this writing I’ve found that Delta domestic first class and business class awards range from 17.5K to 53K one-way.
 Here are the best alternatives:

 - Korean Air: 45K round-trip.
 See this post for tips on booking Delta awards with Korean Air miles.

 My take: For round trip travel Korean Air has terrific prices, but their online booking tool is a challenge to use.
 They also have rules against booking awards for anyone but family members and you have to prove that they’re really in your family.
 Virgin Atlantic’s website is a bit buggy, but it’s much easier to use than Korean’s and it includes a useful award calendar.
 Plus, Virgin Atlantic miles are much easier to collect than Korean Air miles.
-And, best of all, Virgin Atlantic sometimes finds award space on Delta that other Delta partners cannot see.
-If you’re planning to fly direct, the slight premium Virgin Atlantic charges over Korean Air is, in my opinion, completely worth it.
+If you’re planning to fly Delta non-stop, Virgin Atlantic miles are your best bet.

 How to get the miles:

-- Delta: Sign up for Delta credit cards; or transfer from Amex Membership Rewards or SPG/Marriott.
+- Delta: Sign up for Delta credit cards; or transfer from Amex Membership Rewards or Marriott.

-- Virgin Atlantic: Sign up for the Virgin Atlantic card; or transfer from Amex Membership Rewards, Chase Ultimate Rewards, Citi ThankYou Rewards, or SPG/Marriott.
+- Virgin Atlantic: Sign up for the Virgin Atlantic card; or transfer from Amex Membership Rewards, Chase Ultimate Rewards, Citi ThankYou Rewards, or Marriott.

-- Korean Air: Sign up for Korean Air credit cards; or transfer from Chase Ultimate Rewards, or SPG.
+- Korean Air: Sign up for Korean Air credit cards; or transfer from Marriott.

 Tip for booking Delta awards with Virgin Atlantic miles: